mramshaw/Corkboard/README.md

 Click on the "+" icon (top right) to create a new note.
 Edit it and drag it to where it makes sense.
 Have fun!

+[The app uses [react-draggable](http://www.npmjs.com/package/react-draggable) to make the notes draggable.]

 ## npm test

 The tutorial does not cover this, so here are the steps to make `npm test` pass: